chanson02/.dotfiles/README.md

 2. cd into `scripts` and run whichever onces you want!
   - Before running a script you may need to give it permission with `chmod +x`

+*NOTE* If you're someone other than me, you should change the gitconfig file

 ## Usage